 Rules of Residence

 Students who are not married are required to live on campus unless granted special permission by the Dean to live off-campus.
 Since the purpose of the College is to establish a community of learning, such permission is not usually given.
-Married students must live off-campus.
+Married students must live off the main campus.

 Students are expected to show due regard for the rights, privileges, and tastes of others.
 Residence halls, designed primarily for study and rest, require order and reasonable quiet.
 Students should also keep in mind that separate apartments within the residence halls house faculty and staff of the College, in some cases with their spouses, and may periodically house visiting families.
-Room for social purposes is available in the Tracy Student Center.
-The library, the dining hall, and any of the classrooms on the first floor of Palmer Hall are available for study.
+Space for social purposes is available in the Blessed Frassati Student Center (Tracy).
+The library, dining hall, and classrooms are available for study.

 The College has a number of rules of residence that are meant to enhance the intellectual life and to keep students safe and happy.
 The following are the principal rules of residence that govern student life at the College, and details about their enforcement.
 There are more particular rules not listed in the Handbook that are communicated to the students by Prefects at orientation.